FREQUENTLY ASKED QUESTIONS ON OUR PRODUCTS

 What type of steel are sea containers made of?

-Sea containers are made of corten type steel with increased resistance to weather conditions.
-Korten or COR-TEN steel has been specially designed and developed to minimize the corrosion process in very difficult weather conditions occurring in the marine environment.
+Marine containers are made from weathering steel of the weathering type Corten.
+Corten or COR-TEN steel has been specially designed and developed to minimise corrosion in the very harsh atmospheric conditions found in the marine environment.

 What are the dimensions of sea containers?